NelsonYoung/docker_fluentd/README.md

 ###Usage:

-Download the Dockerfile and fluentd_docker.tar.xz.
+Download fluentd_docker.tar.xz and choose Dockerfile you need.

 #### Docker container with supervisord